 The Rush Archives preserves full runs of recent and current Rush-related newsletters, including the following titles:

 *** To search issue summaries of the NewsRounds newsletter, Rush's newsletter since 1963, please explore the following PDF and contact the Archivist for more information: [NewsRounds has been digitized and is available online.
-It is keyword searchable within each document and downloadable in a variety of formats.] ***
+It is keyword searchable and downloadable in a variety of formats.] ***

-*** To search a list of News Releases, 1956-2005, please explore the following PDF and contact the Archivist for more information: [We hope to digitize our news releases very soon!] ***
+*** To search a list of News Releases, 1956-2005, please explore the following PDF and contact the Archivist for more information: [We are in the process of digitizing our News Releases!] ***

 Research Tip: Want to do a quick keyword search to answer your Rush Medical College question?
 Click on the links below and select "text contents" for the search box!

 ***RESEARCH TIP: Rush Medical College served as the medical school of the University of Chicago from 1898 to 1941.
 The Alumni Association of Rush Medical College merged with the University of Chicago's in 1924.
 Because of this merger, Rush's alumni newsletter, The Bulletin, ended in 1924.
 Alumni updates for the original Rush Medical College after 1924 can be found in the University of Chicago Magazine.
 To explore these campus publications (both University Publications and Student Publications), please visit the University of Chicago Library's Campus Publications site below:

 Brief History of the ST. LUKE'S HOSPITAL SCHOOL OF NURSING